tursodatabase/pg_turso/README.md

 Super early development, with most of the stuff barely working.
 * Only `INSERT` statements are generated at the moment. `DELETE`, `UPDATE`, and `TRUNCATE` should follow.
 * Schema is not propagated anywhere - `CREATE TABLE` is not ever sent from the plugin, so we need some way to figure out schema changes.
+* Batches.
+No point in sending cdc updates one at a time

 ## How to build